 - It is important that all complaints are kept confidential, and although at times parents may wish to seek support from friends or an advocate, it is very important to do this wisely.
 Respect for the role of the parent, teacher and the College must be maintained, and the welfare of the student must be upheld at all times.
 The College can only deal with issues that are raised through the recommended procedure.
 If staff do not receive information, then they assume that all is well. - Make an appointment to talk to the classroom teacher at a mutually convenient time. - Let the teacher know the matter they wish to discuss since this will facilitate the process.
-(This makes the most productive use of the time available, when the teacher is free to give parents his/her full attention). - If parents consider that the issue which they have raised is still unresolved, it is important that they state this to the teacher at the conclusion of the meeting. - Results of this meeting may include the following: - The situation is monitored; - o Further discussions with the people involved (e.g. Principal and teacher); - Outside support for the child or family may be sought. - If parents are still dissatisfied with the outcome of the meeting, they should telephone or write to the Principal again to express their ongoing concerns. - If the school does not receive further information, it is reasonable for the issue to be considered resolved.
+(This makes the most productive use of the time available when the teacher is free to give parents his/her full attention). - If parents consider that the issue which they have raised is still unresolved, it is important that they state this to the teacher at the conclusion of the meeting. - Results of this meeting may include the following: - The situation is monitored; - Further discussions with the people involved (e.g., Executive Principal/Head of School and teacher); - Outside support for the child or family may be sought. - If parents are still dissatisfied with the outcome of the meeting, they should telephone or write to the Executive Principal again to express their ongoing concerns. - If the school does not receive further information, it is reasonable for the issue to be considered resolved.

-B. COMPLAINTS PROCEDURE: STUDENTS
+B. COMPLAINTS PROCEDURE- STUDENTS

-Follow the recommended College Complaints Procedure Helpful recommendations
+Follow the recommended College Complaints procedure.

+Helpful recommendations

-- Talk with the person concerned (Student or teacher) - Students should say what the problem is, i.e. say how they feel. - They should say what they would like him/her to do about it.
-If this is too difficult, they are encouraged to take a friend with them OR speak to a trusted adult such as the school pastor, Principal or teacher. - Students should listen to the other's side of the story. - Students should think seriously about whether there is any wrong on their side. - Students should try to reach an agreement with the other person where they both feel OK about the outcome. - If students still have a concern, they should go to someone in authority for assistance. - Some Helpful Hints for Students - o Do not talk about the person to others talk directly to the person. - o It is better not to talk while you are angry or in public. - Remember to pray for the right words to say, for understanding and for the issue to be resolved.
+- Talk with the person concerned (Student or Staff) - Students should say what the problem is, i.e. say how they feel. - They should say what they would like him/her to do about it.
+If this is too difficult, they are encouraged to take a friend with them OR speak to a trusted adult such as the school pastor, Executive Principal or teacher. - Students should listen to the other's side of the story. - Students should think seriously about whether there is any wrong on their side. - Students should try to reach an agreement with the other person where they both feel OK about the outcome. - If students still have a concern, they should go to someone in authority for assistance. - Some Helpful Hints for Students - ◆ Do not talk about the person to others talk directly to the person. - It is better not to talk while you are angry or in public.